The Saskatchewan Mineral Deposit Index (SMDI) is a searchable database that contains individual reports on known mineral

 Search parameters take the form of either text entry fields or drop-down lists.
 Text entry fields are not case-sensitive and generally do not require the inclusion of any wildcard characters.
 Leaving a text entry field blank tells the search program to ignore the specific field when performing the search.
 The search program will automatically add wildcard characters to a search value to allow it to be found in any position within the specified search field.
 It may be necessary to use a wildcard character in the middle of a search value for specific searches.
 The valid wildcard characters are:

 % -- (per cent) -- matches zero or more arbitrary characters,

 _ -- (underscore) -- matches exactly one arbitrary character.

-The Saskatchewan Mineral Deposit Index (SMDI) is maintained by Saskatchewan Ministry of the Economy.
+The Saskatchewan Mineral Deposit Index (SMDI) is maintained by Saskatchewan Ministry of Energy and Resources.